 When to seek help for COVID-19

-The vast majority of people with mild or asymptomatic infections do not need to seek medical attention and can treat their symptoms at home.
+The vast majority of people with mild or asymptomatic COVID-19 do not need to seek medical attention and can treat their mild symptoms of COVID at home.
 There are some circumstances in which you should speak with a clinician about your symptoms.
-However, do not simply show up at your GP surgery or a pharmacy as you risk spreading the virus to others.
+However, do not simply show up at your GP surgery or a pharmacy, as you risk spreading the virus to others.
 Instead, call first and ask for advice.

 If you are in a vulnerable group, seek advice.
 This includes all people who were classified as 'clinically extremely vulnerable' and were advised to shield for their own protection in the early stages of the pandemic.

-- Are over 70 (not all over-70s are in the shielding category, but you are at increased risk of serious disease).
+- Are over 70 (not all over-70s are in the clinically extremely vulnerable category, but you are at increased risk of serious disease).